oluwaseyi-25/positioning-in-css/Positioning in CSS - Draft.md

 	position: static|relative|absolute|fixed;
 }
 ```

-- `static`: This is the default position used by every HTML element.
+- `static`: This is the default position for every HTML element.
 It keeps an element in its original position in the page flow.
+The element can not be offset in this state and can only be moved around by adjusting margins.
 - ``relative``: Here, the elements are kept in their original position in the page flow as well but the now can be offset with respect to their original (`static`) position.
-- ``absolute``:  In simple terms, absolute positioning takes an element out of the regular page flow and offsets its position with respect to the closest "non-static" element which is usually the browser window (the ``html`` element/tag) or any other element set to anything other than the default static position.
+- ``absolute``:  In simple terms, absolute positioning takes an element out of the regular page flow and offsets its position with respect to the closest "non-static" element which is usually the browser window or any parent element set to a position property other than the default static .
 - ``fixed``: Pretty similar to  `absolute` but, as the name implies, when applied, the element retains a fixed position on the screen, regardless of scrolling action.
-The position of the element taken with respect to the browser window and not any other element.
+The position of the element is with respect to only the browser window.
 #### 2. `top|left|bottom|right` property:
 specifies the position of an element based on an offset relative to the corresponding side of the box model and the space - represented by some value and a unit of measurement.